 Albarghouthi et al. [Albarghouthi et al. 2017b] encoded fairness problems as probabilistic program properties and developed an SMT-based technique for verifying fairness of decision-making programs.
 As discussed in the Introduction, this technique has been shown to scale only up to neural networks with at most 3 inputs and a single hidden layer with at most 2 nodes.
-In contrast, our approach is designed to be perfectly parallel, and thus, is significantly more scalable.
+In contrast, our approach is designed to be perfectly parallel, and thus, is significantly more scalable and can analyze neural networks with hundreds (or, in some cases, even thousands) of hidden nodes.

 A recent technique [Ruoss et al. 2020] certifies individual fairness of neural networks, which is a local property that coincides with robustness within a particular distance metric.
 In particular, individual fairness dictates that similar individuals should be treated similarly.
-Our approach, however, targets certification of neural networks for the global property of causal fairness.
+Our approach, however, targets certification of neural networks for the global property of dependency fairness.